YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

   * added "Context menu" -> "Middle mouse button click" / "Right mouse button click"
   * added Open in Window ("reuse new window" / "reuse new background window" / "new incognito (private) window" / "reuse new incognito(private) window" / "new background incognito(private) window" / "reuse new background incognito(private) window" / "new popup window" / "reuse new popup window" / "new background popup window" / "reuse new background popup window" / "sidebar (tab-specific)" / "sidebar (window-specific)" / "sidebar (global)")
     (sidebar UserAgent can be changed) / (The Popup window can be closed automatically.(Off/LostFocus/Mouseleave)).
-  * added Open in Tab ("reuse active tab" / "reuse new tab" / "reuse new background tab" / "reuse new tab (next to current tab)" / "reuse new background tab (next to current tab)")
+  * added Open in Tab ("reuse active tab" / "reuse new tab" / "reuse new background tab" / "reuse new tab (next to current tab)" / "reuse new background tab (next to current tab)" / "LazyLoad new background tab" / "LazyLoad new background tab (next to current tab)")
   * added Ability to show last used engine first in popup.
   * added Hide Popup with ESC key etc.
   * added browserAction.